Dental Implants: The Closest Thing to Natural Teeth

 To replace a single lost tooth, an implant, or a titanium screw, is inserted into the bone.
 In the typical case, the implant would be covered by gum and left for 3-6 months.
 This allows the bone to heal around the implant and hold it firmly.
 This process of healing is called osseo-integration.

 After the bone has healed well around the implant, a small extension, or abutment (post), would be placed over the implant.
-A new customized porcelain crown would be constructed and cemented over the abutment.
-You will then have a brand new tooth!
+A novel customized porcelain crown would be constructed and cemented over the abutment.
+You will then have an novel tooth!

 In some cases, a temporary plastic crown can be placed over a newly placed implant.
 Whether this can be done depends on factors like whether there is a critical need for an immediate aesthetic replacement and whether biting forces will be placed on the tooth.